speakeasy-api/openapi-directory/SDKs/osf.io/2.0/go/README.md

 * `RegistrationsViewOnlyLinksList` - List all view only links
 * `RegistrationsViewOnlyLinksRead` - Retrieve a view only link
 * `RegistrationsWikisList` - List all wikis

+### SchemaResponseActions

+* `GetSchemaResponsesSchemaResponseIDActionsSchemaResponseActionID` - A Schema Response Action from a Schema Response
+* `PostSchemaResponsesSchemaResponseIDActions` - Create a new Schema Response Action
+* `SchemaResponseActionRead` - Retrieve a list of Schema Response Actions for a Schema Response

+### SchemaResponses

+* `SchemaResponseDelete` - Delete a Incomplete Schema Response
+* `SchemaResponsePatch` - Update a Registration's Schema Response
+* `SchemaResponsePpost` - Create a new Schema Response
+* `SchemaResponsesList` - List all Schema Responses
+* `SchemaResponsesRead` - Retrieve a Schema Response

 ### Taxonomies